Twigonometry/Cybersecurity-Notes/Methodology Checklist.md

 Once you gain a foothold on a target somehow (i.e. remote code execution or remote access) you will have to re-enumerate.
 You will want to enumerate other users on the target or network, any new services that are only available locally, and any security flaws on the target now you have access to the file system and system information.

-You may then wish to do any/all of the following
+You may then wish to do any/all of the following:
 - escalate to a user of higher privilege
 - pivot to another network or host (lateral movement)
 - exfiltrate data (passwords, audit logs, user information, database dumps)